byzeng97/Graduate-School-Projects-Display/README.md

 ## Google Q&A Type and Topic Classification
-**To what degree is computer be like human who is able to ask and answer questions with multidimensional understandin and thinking**
+**To what degree is computer be like human who is able to ask and answer questions with multidimensional understanding and thinking**

 *Part1- Q&A Topic Classification*